 Students should connect specific user experiences with the paper prototypes to problem with the app and how those problems could be addressed.
 If necessary, challenge students to recount specific incidents during the test that revealed problems with the design.

 Share: Have the Users share back their experience to the whole class.

 Discuss: Discuss some of the common problems that Users ran into in this activity, and attempt to identify potential improvements to the prototype.

 Reinforce Vocabulary: Use this concluding conversation to reinforce the vocabulary terms introduced in this lesson, in particular "user interface" and "prototype"

-Journal: Earlier in the lesson we hypothesized about the user needs that this prototype was address.
+Journal: Earlier in the lesson we hypothesized about the user needs that this prototype addresses.
 Now that you experienced the app first hand, as either a User or Computer, return to that question.
 In your journal, jot down the following:

-- What user needs did this app addresses well (I Like)
+- What user need does this app address well?

-- What user needs could this app could do a better job of addressing (I Wish)
+- What user need could this app could do a better job of addressing?

-- What are a few user needs that aren't addressed at all, but that you thing would make a good addition (What If)
+- What is a user need that isn't addressed at all, but that you think would make a good addition?

 Share: If there's time, have students share out their needs.
 Consider writing this up on the board or on poster paper where they can be referred to in the next lesson.